ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 - HTTPS clients and servers (Feedback)
 - HTTPS servers and CT auditors (Feedback)
-- CT auditors and monitors (STH gossip)
+- CT auditors and monitors (STH sharing)

 # What to gossip about and how {#whathow}

-There are two separate gossip streams:
+There are three separate gossip streams:

-- Feedback, transporting SCTs and STHs from clients to auditors
+- Feedback, transporting SCTs and certificate chains from HTTPS clients to auditors
+- STH pollination, HTTPS clients using HTTPS servers as STH pools for getting STHs to auditors and monitors
-- STH gossip, sharing STHs between auditors/monitors
+- STH sharing, auditors and monitors sharing STHs among each other

 ## Feedback

-The goal of Feedback is for clients to share SCTs, certificate chains, and STHs with CT auditors and monitors in a privacy-preserving manner.
+The goal of Feedback is for clients to share SCTs and certificate chains with CT auditors and monitors in a privacy-preserving manner.

-HTTPS clients store SCTs, certificate chains, and STHs they see and later send them to originating HTTPS servers by posting them to a .well-known URL.
+HTTPS clients store SCTs and certificate chains they see and later send them to originating HTTPS servers by posting them to a .well-known URL.
 This is described in {{feedback-clisrv}}.
-Note that clients send the same SCTs, chains, and STHs to servers multiple times with the assumption that a potential man-in-the-middle attack eventually will cease so that an honest server will receive collected malicious SCTs, chains, and STHs.
+Note that clients send the same SCTs and chains to servers multiple times with the assumption that a potential man-in-the-middle attack eventually will cease so that an honest server will receive collected malicious SCTs and chains.

-HTTPS servers store SCTs, certificate chains, and STHs received from clients and later share them with CT auditors by either posting them or making them available on a .well-known URL.
+HTTPS servers store SCTs and certificate chains received from clients and later share them with CT auditors by either posting them or making them available on a .well-known URL.
 This is described in
 {{feedback-srvaud}}.

-HTTPS clients MAY send SCTs, cert chains, and STHs directly to auditors.
+HTTPS clients MAY send SCTs and cert chains directly to auditors.
 Note that there are privacy implications of doing so, outlined in
 {{privacy-SCT}}.